cardano-foundation/CIPs/cip-drep-metadata/README.md

 The following are a list of properties tooling should expect to encounter:

 #### `paymentAddress`
+- Optional

 Dreps may want to recieve tokens for a variety of reasons such as:
 - donations
 - expenses
 - any incentive program

-Therefore there will be a `payment_address` field in the metadata where such payments could be sent.
+Therefore there MAY be a `payment_address` field in the metadata where such payments could be sent.
 This makes such an address public and payments to DReps transparent.

 #### `username`
 - Compulsory